 ** Hell, they're awesome alright, but it might be good to mention that the play also has a huge (though of course largely hollow and skeletal) ''tank'' puppet/prop as well, which bursts through the obstacles of no-mans-land accompanied by smoke and darkness with flashes of light.

 * From the play, the [[http://youtu.be/EK89VshuTnM First Gallop]].
 This, coupled with the effects used by the puppeteers to simulate the gallop, is normally one of the first things to draw out applause from the audience.

-* The stage play has one when the German man that's been taking care of Joey and Topthorn finally crosses the DespairEventHorizon after Topthorn dies of exhaustion, damning the war ''and the Kaiser himself.''
+* The stage play has one when Friedrich, the man that's been taking care of Joey and Topthorn, finally crosses the DespairEventHorizon after Topthorn dies of exhaustion, damning the war ''and the Kaiser himself.''
 The ColonelKilgore officer that caught him with the horses and pressed him into service is angry at the statement, draws his pistol...[[UnfriendlyFire and the other two German soldiers in the group level their guns at him.]]

 * While it ends in tragedy, the film charge of the Yeomanry early in the war is this as they utterly trample a German camp after appearing out of the cornfield.
 If it wasn't for the [[spoiler:machine guns]], the charge would have been a complete success.